learn-co-curriculum/phase-4-authenticating-users-readme/README.md

 We've covered how cookies can be used to store data in a user's browser.

 One of the most common uses of cookies is for login.
-In this document, we'll cover how to the Rails session to log users in.
+In this lesson, we'll cover how to the Rails session to log users in.

 ## Objectives
   1. Describe where session data is stored.